Hyundai Alcazar: Powertrain

 The Alcazar is available with a 2.0-litre petrol engine and a 1.5-litre diesel, with the former has a claimed 0-100 km/h acceleration figure of 9.5 seconds.
 Both engine options are available with a choice between a 6-speed manual gearbox and a 6-speed automatic transmission.

+For the 2023 model year minor facelift for the Indian market, a standard auto start-stop system was introduced, and a new 1482 cc 1.5 T-GDi turbo-petrol engine replaced the existing 2.0-litre Nu naturally-aspirated petrol engine.
+The new 1.5 T-GDi makes 160.
+PS of power and 253 Nm of torque; 8 PS more power and 61 Nm more torque than the outgoing 2.0-litre petrol engine.